-- NOTE: Refer to the illustration that most closely matches your computer. - IMPORTANT: To verify that your computer supports fingerprint reader sign-in, select the Search icon (select products only) in the taskbar, type Sign-in options in the search box, and then follow the on-screen instructions.
+IMPORTANT: To verify that your computer supports fingerprint reader sign-in, select the Search icon (select products only) in the taskbar, type Sign-in options in the search box, and then follow the on-screen instructions.
 If Fingerprint reader is not listed as an option, then your notebook does not include a fingerprint reader.

-Table 2-6 Button, speakers, and fingerprint reader and their descriptions
+Table 2-6 Speakers and fingerprint reader and their descriptions